-I had a couple of baskets I could use, but I chose one of my all~time favorites.
-I’ve had this basket so long I don’t remember when or where I bought it.
+I had a couple of baskets I could use, but I chose one of my all-time favorites.
+I’ve had this basket so long that I don’t remember when or where I bought it.

-I love the shape of it with a handle.
+I love the shape of it with the handle.
 The finish is whitewashed, but very faded.

 I wanted my spring basket to be whiter.
-To get that look, I used old paint that I’ve had for about four years.
+To get that look, I used some old paint that I’ve had for over four years.
 It was part of a free box of 12 paints from FolkArt at Haven in 2018.

 The paint had dried a bit so I filled the jar with water and shook it and stirred the paint until I returned the paint to a creamy consistency.

-Then, using a damp 2 1/2 brush, I lightly applied the paint to the basket.
+Then, using a damp 2 1/2-inch brush, I lightly applied the paint to the basket.